dfint/builder/README.md

 # builder

-An attempt to automate building of a translated Dwarf Fortress package
+An attempt to automate the building of a translated Dwarf Fortress package